Miqueas/Static/README.md

 ## Documentation

-Static uses metatables and the `type()` function to work, so, this means that can be slow because metatables are an abstraccion layer and `type()` is slow by default.
-This can be a problem, so, to solve it, Static provides a `setup()` function, that is called when you load Static:
+Static uses metatables and the `type()` function to work, this can cause overhead because metatables and `type()` are slow by default so to solve it, Static provides a `setup()` function that is called when you load Static:

 ```lua
 local Static = require("Static").setup(true)
 ```

-Call this function is mandatory and basically what it does is enable or disable type checking using `true` or `false` respectivelly.
-This allows you to increase performance when the user runs your app disabling type checking, but in development, you're still using static typing.
+Calling this function is mandatory and basically what it does is to enable or disable type checking using `true` or `false` respectivelly.
+This allows you to increase performance when the user runs your app by disabling type checking, but in development, you're still being able to use static typing.

 Having said that, Static provides a simple and easy to use API, exposing only 3 methods: